ivanglubish/arcade-game/README.md

 3.The attackers make their way on the paved portion of the screen and move in various speeds.

-4.If the player does meet head on with the enemy:
+4.If the player does meet head on with the enemy.
   1 - the player is placed back to the position.
   2 - the player change back to a starter image.

 5.When player reaches the water block, the player's image is change and position change:
       1.The first block change player's image on a Princess-girl;